ThirusOfficial/tailwind-css-starter/README.md

 Follow the Getting Started guide and build static web pages with Tailwind CSS.
 Also, follow the steps to Optimize for Production to end up with a very tiny final CSS bundle.

+OR

+Watch this video for demo - https://youtu.be/lGlq8ZjozKI

 ## Getting Started
 1. Clone the repository